arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

   - section_layout: 1col-narrow
     images:
-      - caption: Office 2010 had popularized a new ribbon toolbar paradigm and Autodesk had embraced it in the flagship products.
+      - caption: Office 2010 had popularized a new ribbon toolbar paradigm and Autodesk had embraced it in its flagship products.
 Microsoft and Autodesk research showed major usability improvements across the board, so this is the direction we embarked on.
-Here, I started with low fidelity sketches to explore broad concepts and constraints including left-to-right vs. free-form flows, mode selection at different levels, context tabs vs. context panels, and high-level layouts.
+Here, I started with low-fidelity sketches to explore broad concepts and constraints including left-to-right vs. free-form flows, mode selection at different levels, context tabs vs. context panels, and high-level layouts.
         description: 'Starting low fidelity to explore broad concepts and constraints'
         url: '/projects/autodesk-cfd/cfd-ribbon-sketch.jpg'
         width: